 If you own a large house that would command a high rent, could you move out for a while and rent a smaller place?

-Depending on how tight things are, these ultra-frugal ways to save on your electric bill might be worth considering:
+Depending on how tight things are, these extreme budgeting tips might be worth considering:

 - Move every family member into the same bedroom.
 Preferably the largest one.
 Now you only have to heat one bedroom at night.
 Make sure you crack a window open during the day to allow fresh air to circulate.